Evaluating flags

 C++ (client-side)

-The variation methods determine whether or not a flag is enabled for a specific context.
+The variation methods determine which variation of a flag is served to the current context.
 The variation method signatures take the feature flag key and a fallback value.
 When the client is initialized for the first time, contexts receive the feature flag fallback values until an initial connection to LaunchDarkly completes.

 Here is an example: